mufi4ek/csr_sourcemod-metamod/README.md

 ## 📦 Overview

-This repository contains a ready-to-use build of [SourceMod](https://www.sourcemod.net/) and [MetaMod](https://www.metamodsource.net/) for running a **Counter-Strike: Revolution (CS:R)** server on Windows, based on the 2017 version of CS:GO.
+This repository contains a ready-to-use build of [SourceMod](https://www.sourcemod.net/) and [MetaMod](https://www.metamodsource.net/) for running a **Counter-Strike: Restored (CS:R)** server on Windows, based on the 2017 version of CS:GO.
 It also includes essential configuration files for stable server operation.

 ---